MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 ### Task 1: Obtain Your Microsoft 365 Credentials

 Once you launch the lab, a free trial tenant will be made available to you to access in the Microsoft virtual Lab environment.
 This tenant will be automatically assigned a unique username and password.
-You must retrieve this username and password so that you can sign in to Azure and Microsoft 365 within the Microsoft Virtual Lab environment.
+You must retrieve this username and password so that you can sign into Azure and Microsoft 365 within the Microsoft Virtual Lab environment.

 Because this course can be offered by learning partners using any one of several Authorized Lab Hosting (ALH) providers, the actual steps involved to retrieve the tenant ID associated with your tenant may vary by lab hosting provider.
 Therefore, your instructor will provide you with the necessary instructions for how to retrieve this information for your course.
 The information that you should note for later use includes: